omarwit/cumulus-cl-interfaces-puppet/README.md

 * This module affects the configuration files located in the interfaces folder and managed by [ifupdown2](http://docs.cumulusnetworks.com/display/CL25/Network+Interface+Management+Using+ifupdown2).
 By default this is `/etc/network/interfaces.d`.

-* To activate the changes run `/sbin/ifreload -a`.
+* To activate the changes, run `/sbin/ifreload -a`.

-> **NOTE**: Reloading interface config will not be disruptive if there is no change in the configuration.
+> **NOTE**: Reloading the interface configuration is not disruptive if there is no change in the configuration.

 ## Usage